 - Philip Cheah (Singapore), film critic, Vice-President of NETPAC and program consultant for the Jogja-NETPAC Asian Film Festival, Cinema Digital Seoul Film Festival, South-east Asian Film Festival, Shanghai International Film Festival, Dubai International Film Festival and the Asia Pacific Films website; and

-- Director of the APSA Film Competition Maxine Williamson (Australia).
+- Director of the APSA Awards Competition Maxine Williamson (Australia).